Paris Pont des Arts Photos June 2015

 Many of the panels that are part of a temporary street art exhibition on the Pont des Arts reflect different aspects of the French way of life, Paris and France, and as you can no doubt tell from this photo that we took of one particular painted panel, it looks like ladies doing the world famous French cancan.

-Photo showing the view along the new painted panels on the eastside of the Pont des Arts
+Pont des Arts photos showing the view along the new painted panels on the eastside of the bridge of love

 Painted panels on eastside of Pont des Arts

-Another artist at work as a human statue on the Bridge of Love in Paris
+Pont des Arts photos of another artist at work as a human statue on the Bridge of Love

 Human statue on Bridge of Love

-The Pont des Arts has been a popular tourist attraction in Paris for many years, and because of this you will often see people trying to earn money in different ways, and with the absence of the vendors selling padlocks, you have some unusual performers like this lady that was mimicking a statue, which we do have to say was very good.
+The Paris Pont des Arts has been a popular Paris tourist attraction for many years, and because of this you will often see people trying to earn money in different ways, and with the absence of the vendors selling padlocks, you have some unusual performers like this lady that was mimicking a statue, which we do have to say was very good.

 Bridge of Love french cuisine